The French automotive brand Feu Vert has unveiled an advert inspired by the greatest action films, starring its iconic cat mascot Ramses.

 A great collaboration, broadcast on television but also in cinemas before “The Flash” and “Transformer: Rise of the Beast”.

-“In January, based on a creative idea from the Buzzman agency, I proposed a storyboard and then a moodboard with references and inspirations from action films such as 'Iron Man', 'Transformers', 'Guardians of the Galaxy' and more.
+Guillaume Ho, VFX supervisor and creative director, said “In January, based on a creative idea from the Buzzman agency, I proposed a storyboard and then a moodboard with references and inspirations from action films such as ‘Iron Man’, ‘Transformers’, ‘Guardians of the Galaxy’ and more.
 Once these elements had been shared and validated, we began to create 3D animatics with Alexandre Sauthier.
-In addition to setting the mood board and creating a universe, we worked with the team on the narrative and began to contextualise the proportions of the set and the characters we had to create.
+In addition to setting the mood board and creating a universe, we worked with the team on the narrative and began to contextualize the proportions of the set and the characters we had to create.
 This animation enabled us to establish a solid working base from a creative, artistic and technical point of view.
-I had free rein for this first scene and it was a real pleasure to accept this challenge as Creative Director and VFX Supervisor.
+I had free rein for this first scene and it was a real pleasure to accept this challenge as creative director and VFX supervisor.

 “We were delighted to work on this highly original Feu Vert project with a very epic full CG opening scene.
 We went on the shoot with Guillaume Ho and had a great time because the story was entertaining and the cast very funny.
 Right from the start we knew that the rest of the work would be fun.